-FWK-160 Field Placement I (2 credits)

-This course is a general practicum designed for exposure to a variety of children with near-code or coded academic difficulties.
+FWK-160 Field Placement I • 2 credits This course is a general practicum designed for exposure to a variety of children with near-code or coded academic difficulties.
 Students in this practicum focus on adjusting to a professional school environment with reporting protocols to the teacher emphasized.
 Students will use their developing skills to make objective observations while helping in the classroom and reflect on their helping skills.
 Learning to record in an objective manner is an important part of this practicum.
 Students are expected to act and behave in a professional manner within the school environment.
 Students will be placed in schools in the community and surrounding areas.
 Integration seminars will give students opportunities to discuss and analyze experiences in their placement settings.
-Not available for supplemental.
-Corequisite courses: EDU-151, RSP-153, ECE-159.
+Not available for supplemental or challenge.
+Corequisite courses: EDU-151.

-FWK-161 Field Placement II (4 credits)

-Equivalent to FWK-162.
+FWK-161 Field Placement II • 4 credits Equivalent to FWK-162.

-FWK-162 Field Placement II (3 credits)

-Learners will complete their field placement in a school setting for the purpose of observation and the opportunity for the practical application of skills, knowledge and attitudes gained through courses.
+FWK-162 Field Placement II • 3 credits Learners will complete their field placement in a school setting for the purpose of observation and the opportunity for the practical application of skills, knowledge and attitudes gained through courses.
+Not available for supplemental or challenge.
 Equivalent to FWK-161.
-Prerequisite(s): take FWK-160.
+Prerequisites: take FWK-160.

-FWK-163 Field Placement II (2 credits)

-This is a focused practicum designed for exposure to a specific near-code child or coded child in an individual or small-group assignment.
+FWK-163 Field Placement II • 2 credits This is a focused practicum designed for exposure to a specific near-code child or coded child in an individual or small-group assignment.
 Students in this practicum will refine their observation and recording skills and focus on the academic skills needed by the child they are supporting, always using the reporting protocol to the teacher.
 They will learn the balance between individual assignments and full-classroom assistance.
 Students will be placed in schools in the community and surrounding areas.
 Integration seminars will give students opportunities to discuss and analyze experiences in their placement settings.
 Not available for supplemental or challenge.
-Prerequisite(s): take FWK-160.
+Prerequisites: take FWK-160.

-FWK-250 Field Work (3 credits)
+FWK-250 Field Work • 3 credits